antonfirsov/docs/2015/07-dotnet46-rtm/dotnet46-changes.md

 * Fixed the performance for enums based on primitive integral types other than int while maintaining the roundtrip between 4.0 and 4.5.
 [965865]
 * .NET Framework Setup UI correctly scales controls in high DPI.
 [968115]
 * SIMD types in System.Numerics.dll are recognized by the JIT.
 [1168471]
-* RyuJIT Fixed copy from Vector2 to arg or return register.
-[1129385]
-* Encoding of Vector Multiply on AVX2 was fixed.
-[1132751]

 BCL
 ---